moldit/mold/README.md

 2. allow functions to be written in the language best suited to the problem

-3. stay out of the way (e.g. provide all raw logging information)
+3. stay out of the way (e.g. provide ALL raw logging information)

+4. local should be easy to run

+5. smallest code-print possible (forego features)

 # Quickstart #